-Bilberry Hill
+Bilberry Hill SO99807568

-On the east side of the footpath that runs along the crest of Bilberry Hill lies a small exposure of Lickey Quartzite.
+On the east side of the footpath that runs along the crest of Bilberry Hill lies a small cluster of exposures.
 Until recently, the only rock exposed here was quite unlike the lithologies seen in any of the Lickey Hills quarries: a silica-cemented breccia.
-In the past there was some debate over its origin: although it must lie close to the supposed hinge of the Lickey Anticline (if indeed there is an anticline at all), it seems unlikely that it has a structural origin.
+In the past there was some debate over its origin: although it must lie close to the supposed hinge of the Lickey Anticline (if indeed there is an anticline at all), it seemed unlikely that it had a structural origin.
 The intense folding seen in the Barnt Green Road Quarry has not generated this scale of brecciation, and its distribution does not conform to the clearly delineated pattern of a fault.
-It was therefore suggested that it is of sedimentary origin, and lies unconformably on the same erosion surface seen at the Rubery cutting.
+It was therefore suggested that it is of sedimentary origin, and lies unconformably on the Lickey Quartzite Formation.